 - Extra financing for energy efficiency improvements

-It's been a couple of years since I had Veteran use this program, but last I checked, veterans can borrow up to $6,000 extra for insulation, more efficient windows, AC and furnace.
+It's been a few years since I had Veteran use this program, but last I checked, veterans can borrow up to $6,000 extra for insulation, more efficient windows, AC and furnace.

-There are minor drawbacks to using VA financing.
-In fact, I counsel my sellers to expect to get beaten up under VA offers, which could put you at a disadvantage when competing against other financed offers.
+There are some drawbacks to using VA financing.
+In fact, I counsel my sellers to expect to get beaten up on VA offers, which could put you at a disadvantage when competing against other financed offers.

 - VA has the most stringent property standards in the business for health & safety.
-This can make it difficult to buy a fixer-upper, unless the seller is willing to do repairs or allow repairs to be done- some foreclosure sellers won't.
-And many short sale sellers don't have the money to do repairs.
+This can make it very difficult to buy a fixer-upper, unless the seller is willing to do repairs or allow repairs to be done- some foreclosure sellers, like HUD, won't.

-- The Veterans Administration's appraisers are extremely conservative on appraisal value, keeping you from over-paying, probably why VA Repos are rare in the Boise area today.
+- The Veterans Administration's appraisers are extremely conservative on appraisal value, keeping you from over-paying and probably why VA Repos are most rare in the Boise area today.

-- VA also makes sellers pay more than usual toward your closing costs.
+- VA also requires sellers to pay more than usual toward your closing costs.
 Sometimes you'll see listings that say "add $500 for VA" to cover your half of the closing fee, document preparation and tax service fees -normally buyer's costs- that are required to be paid by sellers.